frederic-perez/AmE-dictionary/data/dictionary.md

 __the idiot box__ _idiom_ A television set, or television in general.
 __the jet set__ _idiom_ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __the knacker’s yard__ _idiom_ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.
+__the L-bomb__ _idiom_ An expression of romantic love for another, especially when said unexpectedly and/or for the first time.
+Usually used in the phrase “drop the L-bomb.” _We’d only been dating for a couple of months when he dropped the L-bomb on me.
+I was so shocked that all I could think to say back was, “Thank you!”_
 __the lady of the house__ _idiom_ A woman who looks after and runs the house; the matriarch of a family or household.
 __the last of the lot__ _idiom_ The last or final person(s) or thing(s) in a given group or list.
 __the last thing (one) wants__ _idiom_ Something which one absolutely does not want or has no use for.